Coffee Prince (2007 TV series): International broadcast

 It aired in Japan on Fuji TV beginning August 11, 2010 as part of the network's "Hallyu Alpha Summer Festival."

 It aired in the Philippines on GMA Network from January 1 to March 19, 2008 and received high ratings during its run.
 The series was re-aired with English subtitles on Animax Asia in 2010 and on GMA News TV from September 19 to October 14, 2016 at 11:00pm.

 It aired in Thailand on Channel 7 beginning April 19, 2008.

+It aired in Indonesia on Indosiar & Global TV.

 The series aired in Malaysia in 2010 on Animax Asia with Malay dub and English subtitles.

 It aired in the Middle East on MBC 4 beginning December 8, 2013, dubbed as Makha al amir.

 It was dubbed in Tamil and aired in India on Puthuyugam TV beginning October 2014.

 It aired in Chile on ETC beginning September 2016.

 Remake

-In 2012, the TV series was remade in Thailand and the Philippines.
+In 2012, the TV series was remade in Thailand and the Philippines (for the latter, see Coffee Prince (2012 TV series)).

+In 2017, the Malaysian remake of Coffee Prince directed by Michael Ang was aired on Astro Ria.

-In 2016, a Chinese remake of the series titled Prince Coffee Lab was announced, directed by Kang Shin-hyo of The Heirs.
+In 2018, a Chinese remake of the series titled Prince Coffee Lab, directed by Kang Shin-hyo of The Heirs, was aired.

-In 2017, the Malaysian remake of Coffee Prince directed by Michael Ang began airing on Astro Ria starting November 28.